-It should also be noted that in the circuit given in Figure 14, the Dz TRANSIL diode is connected in parallel to the output DC capacitor when D1 is on.
-Then, in case, for example, of a positive surge applied with a 0° to 180° angle, the DC voltage is applied to the series association of Dz and the R resistor.
+It should also be noted that the circuit given in Figure 14, the Dz Transil diode is connected in parallel to the output DC capacitor when D1 is on.
+Then, in case for example of a positive surge applied with a 0° to 180° angle, the DC voltage will be applied to the series association of Dz and the R resistor.

 On Figure 12, we have seen that the DC voltage can reach a 650 V peak value.
-With a 1.5KE400CA device and a 50 Ω resistor in series, the voltage across the TRANSIL will approximately reach 500 V, and so its current will reach 3 A. Such a current stress is OK for the 1.5KE400CA, which is able to sustain a 5 A peak current for a 10/1000μs waveform (as allow in the device datasheet).
+With a 1.5KE400CA device and a 50 Ohm resistor in series, the voltage across the Transil will approximately reach 500 V, and so its current will reach 3 A. Such a current stress is OK for the 1.5KE400CA which is able to sustain a 5 A peak current for a 10/1000μs waveform (as guaranteed in the device datasheet).
 But a 3 A current through R resistor also means a 150 V reverse voltage applied to the G-K junction.
-This level is well above the maximum reverse voltage, which can be applied to the G-K junction of any SCR.
+This level is well above the maximum reverse voltage which can be applied to the G-K junction of any SCR.

-Also for different circuits, and especially in case the output capacitor value is lower, the DC voltage can reach a higher value, leading to a higher stress to the TRANSIL which could be damaged as here, for reverse voltages, SCR T1 and T2 will not be triggered.
-And the applied voltage could be applied for a too long time.
+Also for different circuits, and especially in case the output capacitor value is lower, the DC voltage can reach a higher value, leading to a higher stress to the Transil which could be damaged as here, for reverse voltages, SCR T1 and T2 will not be triggered.
+And the applied voltage could be applied a too long time.

-For these two reasons, it would be better to use the circuit shown in Figure 15, where a diode (Da1 or Da2) is added in series with a 1.5KE400A unidirectional TRANSIL (Dz1 or Dz2).
-A 1 A 1000 V diode is enough like, for example, the STTH110 (or STTH112 for a 1200 V voltage capability).
+For these two reasons, it would be better to the use circuit shown in Figure 15, where a diode (Da1 or Da2) is added in series with a 1.5KE400A unidirectional Transil (Dz1 or Dz2).
+A 1 A 1000 V diode is enough like for example the STTH110 (or STTH112 for a 1200 V voltage capability).

-The static characteristic of the series association is then the one shown in Figure 15.
-For a forward 400 V applied voltage, the SCR will be triggered.
-For a reverse voltage up to 1000 V, no current will be deviated by the TRANSIL.
-A bidirectional TRANSIL can still be used in series with Da1 and Da2 to reach a 1400 V reverse voltage capability of this series association.
+The static characteristic of the series association is then the one shown in Figure 15 For a forward 400 V applied voltage, the SCR will be triggered.
+For a reverse voltage up to 1000 V, no current will be deviated by the Transil.
+A bidirectional Transil can still be used in series with Da1 and Da2 to reach a 1400 V reverse voltage capability of this series association.

 Figure 15.
-SCR overvoltage protection with unidirectional TRANSIL and series diode
+SCR overvoltage protection with unidirectional Transil and series diode